Qantas Airways Summary Table

 Hot Tip: Note that if you add your airline loyalty program to other services, you won’t also earn status points with these franchises unless it’s a preferred car rental agency that has specifically partnered with the airline — this partnership acts as a sort of alliance between airline and rental agency.

-How to Redeem Qantas Frequent Flyer Miles
+How to Redeem Qantas Frequent Flyer Points

 But don’t worry!
 Each award chart is included below.
-For more information on the award charts, click this link.

 You won’t be able to book all Qantas partners online, so if the partner isn’t listed below, you’ll need to call 800-227-4500 to book the award flight.